chrismanning/chrismanning.github.io/projects/index.md

 [nft](https://github.com/chrismanning/nft) was the result of a university assignment to create a network file transfer application using a socket API and a client-server architecture.
 The assignment allowed free choice of programming language, as long as the language had a socket-base network API, and it was then decided to be written in the [D Programming Language](http://dlang.org/).
 It takes advantage of D's native and default thread-local storage facilities to avoid most need for explicit synchronisation.
-The assignment report can be viewed or downloaded as a PDF from [here]({{ site.url }}/images/nft.pdf), which, in combination with an application demonstration and a brief walk through the code, received a grade of 90%.
+The assignment report, which was submitted along with an application demonstration and a brief walk through the code, can be viewed or downloaded as a PDF from [here]({{ site.url }}/images/nft.pdf).
 The code itself was not directly graded.

 ## <a name="robotics"></a>Mobile Robotics Assignment